 - Dinosaurs – Museum of World Treasures and Field Station: Dinosaurs

-- Flowers and Gardening – Botanica Wichita and Great Plains Nature Center
+- Flowers and gardening – Botanica Wichita and Great Plains Nature Center

 - History and the Old West – Old Cowtown Museum and Wichita-Sedgwick Co.
 Historical Museum